-- a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work. - b) All garage, driveways and access ramps comply with AS 2890.1: Off-Street car parking. - c) Certification from a Civil/Traffic Engineer that 2m x 2.5m sight triangle, clear of any obstructions to visibility, have been provided on the western side of the driveway exit to comply with AS 2890.1: Off-Street car parking. - d) All stormwater drainage and storage systems. - e) All mechanical ventilation systems. - f) All hydraulic systems. - g) All structural work. - h) All acoustic attenuation work. - i) All waterproofing. - j) Such further matters as the Principal Certifier may require.
+- a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work.

+- b) All flood protection measures.

+- c) All garage/car park/basement car park, driveways and access ramps comply with Australian Standard AS 2890.1: Off-Street car parking.

+- d) All stormwater drainage and storage systems.

+- e) All mechanical ventilation systems.

+- f) All hydraulic systems.

+- g) All structural work.

+- h) All acoustic attenuation work.

+- i) All waterproofing.

+j) Such further matters as the Principal Certifier may require.